Armenia: Culture & Cuisine

 Afterwards, we’ll visit Zvartnots Temple (7th c.
 UNESCO) both buildings bear witness to the implantation of Christianity in Armenia and to the evolution of a unique Armenian ecclesiastical architecture: the central-domed, cross-hall type of church) which exerted a profound influence on architectural and artistic development in the region.

-Vernissage - Lake Sevan - Dilijan
+Day 6 - Vernissage - Lake Sevan - Dilijan

-Drive to Lake Sevan and walk up to the Sevanavank monastery located on the peninsula of the lake.
-Continue to Dilijan, a resort town city located in the middle of the National Park.
-Check into the hotel in Dilijan.
-Enjoy your evening and dinner in Dilijan.
-Overnight: Hotel Dilijan Tun
+After breakfast, checkout from the hotel and enjoy free time to explore Yerevan.
+You might visit the Vernissage, an open air market for handmade souvenirs, or wander around the shopping district.
+We are heading north today, to Lake Sevan and Sevanavank monastery located on the peninsula of the lake.
+Continue to Dilijan, a resort town located in the middle of the National Park.
+Check-in to hotel Dilijan Tun.
+Enjoy your evening and dinner in Dilijan and Im Toon restaurant and overnight in the Dilijan.

-Haghpat Monastery -> Depart for Georgia
+Day 7 - Haghpat Monastery -> Depart for Georgia

-Day 8 - October 1
+Day 8 - Tbilisi Tour

 After breakfast, take a short walk from the hotel to the National Gallery.
 For more than a century the gallery has displayed remarkable works by both Georgian and foreign artists.
 Within it’s wide halls, guests will discover dramatic scenes of daily life, stunning portraits, and impressive urban landscapes,

-Day 9 - October 2
+Day 9 - Kahketi

-After breakfast, drive to Kakheti region and Sighnaghi, a city-fortress which was built in Middle Ages.
-Enjoy spectacular views of Alazani Valley.
-Visit a winery and a qvevri maker.
-Transfer to Kedeli and visit horse ranch and brewery for lunch.
 After lunch we will visit a traditional Georgian wine cellar in the village of Kondoli.
 The host has a special love for wines, which is reflected in the quality of the wines he produces.
 Here we will try the most famous, natural wine "Zhghia", which is made from the rarest and highest quality Kakheti grapes (only 6000 bottles per year).
-Enjoy a master class of traditional making of khachapuri and churchkhella Return to Tbilisi.
-Dinner at Archive restaurant.
-Overnight at the hotel.
-Shota @ Rustaveli
+Return to Tbilisi

-Day 10 - October 3
+Day 10

 Departure